How to prepare for your colonoscopy

-Brooks Bell, the Colonoscopy Enthusiast and Colorectal Cancer Alliance Board Member, tests four colonoscopy prep solutions and provides her take on which colonoscopy prep tastes best!
+Brooks Bell, the Colonoscopy Enthusiast, tests four colonoscopy prep solutions and provides her take on which colonoscopy prep tastes best!
 Find out which prep — GoLYTELY, MiraLAX, SUPREP, or CLENPIQ — wins in this competition of colonoscopy prep taste.

 What to get at the grocery store before a colonoscopy

-Brooks Bell, the Colonoscopy Enthusiast and Colorectal Cancer Alliance Board Member, goes shopping before a follow-up colonoscopy.
+Brooks Bell, the Colonoscopy Enthusiast, goes shopping before a follow-up colonoscopy.
 What are some of the best things to buy at the grocery store when prepping for a colonoscopy?
 Brooks helps build your shopping list!